Powellelism/Coffee-Recipe-Management-System/meeting_notes.md

         * User can choose to fill out a expanding list to write down a recipe
         * User can choose to autogenerate a recipe based on responses to questions which is fed into a LLM

+    * **Important** first sprint only to get the team accustomed to the repo we will assign tests to be written by everyone on the team.
+Please write tests to learn the repo and gauge understanding.

 * 05/01: